 Key performance indicators (KPIs) are sets of quantifiable measures that can be used to determine how effectively a company is achieving its key business objectives, thus evaluating its progress or success at reaching strategic and operational goals.
 Depending on which part of the business you would like to analyse, you have to select different KPIs.

 For example, if you want to track the financial performance of your company, you might use the return on equity ratio.
 If you would like to analyse the performance of sales, you might use the lead conversion ratio.
-From this example it is obvious that KPIs represent detailed specifications that are used to analyse the objectives of the organization.
+From this example it is obvious that KPIs represent detailed specifications that are used to analyse the objectives of the organisation.
 It is essential to select the right KPI for a previously specified target in order to measure success.
 Since these indicators measure performance against a specific target, they help a company, department or manager to instantly react to any events that might impact the business.
 They also help the company to focus on a common goal.

-Obviously there are many types of KPIs, depending on the specific target and the best indicator to measure it.
+Obviously, there are many types of KPIs, depending on the specific target and the best indicator to measure it.
 The broadest distinction is to separate the different types into nonfinancial and financial KPIs.
 The second refers to all indicators that have to do with the cash flow, debt and assets of a company.
 For example, the profit margin, which measures the net profit in percentage of revenue, or the current ratio, which is the ratio of current assets to current debts.
 The former refers to all indicators that are not directly related to the cash flow, debt or assets of a company.
 A more specified distinction of KPI types is the following:

 Quantitative vs Qualitative indicators: First can be expressed as a number, second use qualitative measures.